Devising new meat alternatives with 3D printing — and cocoa butter

-Category: Environment Hits: 0No longer just a dream of vegetarians and vegans, fake meat is becoming more widely available in grocery stores and restaurants.
+Category: Environment Hits: 1No longer just a dream of vegetarians and vegans, fake meat is becoming more widely available in grocery stores and restaurants.
 And more options are almost certainly on the way.
 One team has now developed a new combination of plant-based ingredients tailored for 3D printing meat alternatives.
 Their most successful recipes required an odd-sounding addition: cocoa butter, derived from cocoa beans of chocolate fame.

 Read more https://www.sciencedaily.com/releases/2021/12/211208090151.htm